mautic/mautic-documentation/pages/05.Campaigns/03. Managing Campaigns/docs.en.md

 The **Decisions** tab displays a tabular list of all the decisions that you have added to your Campaign.

-The **Actions** tab displays a tabular list of all the actions that you have added to your campaign.
+The **Actions** tab displays a tabular list of all the actions that you have added to your Campaign.

 The **Conditions** tab displays a tabular list of all he conditions that you have added to your campaign.